Young Frankenstein

 Six years after the success of The Producers, Mel Brooks developed Young Frankenstein for the stage.

-Young Frankenstein, though well-received with audiences and award nominations, only ran for 29 previews and 485 performances.
+Young Frankenstein, although well-received with audiences and award nominations, only ran for 29 previews and 485 performances.

 Cultural Influence